PandasThumb/pandasthumb.github.io/_posts/2019/2019-08-22-the bandwagon-accelerates-first-things-jumps-on.md

 author: Joe Felsenstein
 ---

-David Gelernter's abandonment of support for modern evolutionary biology seems to be gaining support.
-First the Hoover Institution jumped on the bandwagon, now the conservative Catholic-tinged magazine of Christian and Jewish thought <em>First Things</em> is on board.
+David Gelernter's <a href="https://pandasthumb.org/archives/2019/05/David-Gelernter-gives-up-on-Darwin.html"><strong>abandonment of support for modern evolutionary biology</strong></a> seems to be gaining support.
+First the Hoover Institution <a href="https://pandasthumb.org/archives/2019/07/A-dramatic-new-mathematical-challenge.html"><strong>jumped on the bandwagon</strong></a>, now the conservative Catholic-tinged magazine of Christian and Jewish thought <em>First Things</em> is on board.
 An article appeared at their website yesterday by George Weigel, entitled
-<a href="https://www.firstthings.com/web-exclusives/2019/08/getting-beyond-darwin"><strong>"Getting beyond Darwin"</strong></a>, by George Weigel.
+<a href="https://www.firstthings.com/web-exclusives/2019/08/getting-beyond-darwin"><strong>"Getting beyond Darwin"</strong></a>.
 He offers various judgements that Gelernter is correct.
 Summarizing Gelernter approvingly, he
 writes that

 <blockquote>